 There are many embryo grading systems that embryologists use to evaluate embryos for transfer.
 The ASRM (American Society of Reproductive Medicine) has attempted to establish a standard grading system, so when a patient or previous clinic is talking about "the quality of the embryos," it can be interpreted and understood by the clinic where she is now at, which is important in trying to understand why her cycle of IVF was unsuccessful and what "changes" can be made to result in a successful outcome.
-Even with standardized embryo grading scale (which is still not universally used), evaluation and scoring of any stage of embryo development, from fertilization to a hatching blastocyst, is critical to the experience and expertise of the embryologist.
+Even with a standardized embryo grading scale (which is still not universally used), evaluation and scoring of any stage of embryo development, from fertilization to a hatching blastocyst, is critical to the experience and expertise of the embryologist.

 After oocyte (egg recovery), the embryologist will remove the cells surrounding each egg (cumulus cells) and check the egg for maturity.
 Each mature egg will undergo ICSI and be placed back in the incubator.
 The following day, eggs will be checked for fertilization, but the fertilized eggs (now single-cell embryos) will not be graded.
 The embryos will not be checked again until day 3 (cleavage stage) or day 5 (blastocyst stage) depending on when the transfer is planned.